armandofox/armandofox.github.io/_posts/book_summary/2017-03-11-betamax-blockbuster.md

 while having a large enough backlist to attract some "serious" cinephiles;
-independent stores often distinguished themselves by stocking hard-to-find or esoteric titles rather than driving rentals from current blockbusters.
+independent stores often distinguished themselves by stocking hard-to-find or esoteric titles rather than driving rentals from the newest hit movies.
-In other words, stores cleaved into places that moved a commodity and those that fostered an identity or culture, with similar treatment of the backlist (p163).
+In other words, like bookstores, video stores cleaved into places that moved a commodity and places that fostered an identity or culture, with similar treatment of the backlist (p163).

 Before streaming services,